Orange Grove Boulevard (Pasadena): Background

 The Norton Simon Museum is at the intersection of Orange Grove and Colorado boulevards.
 The museum can be quite clearly seen every year during the Rose Parade broadcast.
 The parade's official start is at Orange Grove Boulevard and Ellis Street.

 South Orange Grove Boulevard becomes South Orange Grove Avenue at Columbia Street and its southern terminus is a cul-de-sac in western South Pasadena, passing by Orange Grove Park.
 Between Columbia Street and Colorado Boulevard, the road is the center of an exclusive neighborhood.
 In 1876, unimproved land with water could be purchased for about $100 an acre.
 Currently, a small empty lot is likely to go for as much as $200,000.
 Most of the mansions in this area are gone; multiple residential courts and condominiums line the street.
 Valley Hunt Club, Maranatha High School, and Westridge School are located on South Orange Grove Boulevard.

-Mobilizing Mobility

-The city of South Pasadena has embarked on an ambitious project to improve both the safety and the ambience of South Orange Grove.
-The sidewalks along the street have been landscaped and refurbished.
-The addition of vintage street lights both improves the safety of pedestrians and contributes to the desired ambience.